rhylanbolt/developerdocs/README.md

 </section>
 <section id="authentication" class="doc-section">
 <h1>Authentication Guide</h1>
-<p>All Opti-X APIs use header-based authentication.
+<p>All Personalize APIs use header-based authentication.
 Every request must include valid API keys to identify your application and brand.</p>
 <h2>Why This Matters</h2>
 <p>Proper authentication protects your data and ensures that only authorized applications can access your personalization services.
 Different key types provide different access levels, allowing you to follow the principle of least privilege.</p>
 <h2>Required Headers</h2>